mposolda/misc/stocker/README.md

 - Implement charts (and other info) for stocks including dividend gain

 - Implement charts( and other info) for history of the portfolio

+- Support for completely skip loading stocks like vdntl

 P2: